SongRoots Summer Camp - July 3rd-July 7th, 2023!

 - At this point, the plan is for all classes to be held outdoors in covered areas to ensure that we have excellent air flow.
 We will re-assess closer to the time.

-- Accommodations will be Cabins (8 people), Craigcroft (4 double rooms, 8 single rooms), Farmhouse (2 single rooms), Bring your own Tent & Shared Sibley Tents (suggested for 3-4 people)
+- Accommodations will be Cabins (8 people), Craigcroft (4 single rooms, 8 double rooms), Farmhouse (2 single rooms (or couples)), Bring your own Tent & Shared Sibley Tents (suggested for 3-4 people)

 - For masking & physical distancing, we will follow the current PHO rules.

 - Masking (at this point) is not considered necessary outside.
 Anyone who feels more comfortable wearing a mask is completely welcome to.
-We may be required to wear masks inside buildings, we will follow Fircom's rules.
+We may be required to wear masks inside buildings and on the water taxis.